161chihuahuas/dusk/whitepaper.md

 I was job searching at the time and had been introduced to a few people working on a new startup called [Storj](https://storj.io).
 They had heard about the hackathon project and it sounded similar to their whitepaper - absent the inclusion of a blockchain.
 I joined Storj, excited about the opportunity to work full time developing the kind of technology that could enable platforms like BYRD to help journalists and whistle blowers.

 I knew from the beginning that Storj could never be the project I wanted BYRD to be, but it was an opportunity to further the development of related technology that would be free and open source.
-We had some interesting problems to solve.
+They had some difficult problems to solve.
 How do you manage an autonomous customer-provider relationship?
 How do you ensure quality of service when your infrastructure runs in the basements of strangers?
 How do you protect the privacy of users?
 How do you... **not do an "economy"??**

 There were conflicting interests between building a network like the one I envisioned and sustaining a for-profit business.
 In many ways, it was these conflicts that ultimately led me to move on.
 Yet, everything we had developed together was still free and open source software and I was determined to keep the project that I always wanted alive.